magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_testcase.md

 }
 {%endhighlight%}

- This method is run before the [data set][] variations has been run.
+ This method is run before each [variation][] has been run.
 Returned arguments from this method are available in [constraints][] and in the test as well.

 ### `test()` (required) {#test-method}